top of page

 • The proceeds from the sale of agricultural land are taxed under the head "business or profession" and are not regarded as capital gains if you buy and sell it regularly as part of your business.

-Exemption on Sale of Agricultural Land under Section 54B
+Agriculture Land Exemption on Sale Under Section 54B

 Agricultural land located in a rural area is expressly excluded from the definition of a capital asset.
 As a result, there will be no capital profits on its sale.
 The sale of agricultural land located in a non-rural area, as previously mentioned, will result in capital gains.
 However, investments which are made in agricultural land are not subjected to capital profits under Section 54B.
 It is possible for the newly acquired agricultural land to be non-rural or rural.